 Training plans exist specifically for this purpose: whether you feel like training or not, you have a plan that details when you will train and what you will do.
 Creating a plan that you commit to and put 100% effort into is more than half of the battle.
 If you can consistently show up and simply focus on being better today than you were yesterday, you’re going to succeed.
 As mentioned above, persistence and patience are the keys to improving.

-The psychology of exercise is extensive and it would be way too much to cover in a single article.
-With that said, the things that we’ve discussed above should be the basis for your approach to training: most people fail because they don’t have a consistent idea of what they want to do and they don’t know how to set the kind of goals that will improve their chances of success.
-If you follow this guide – figure out who you want to be, set goals that are realistic but ambitious, and focus on developing habits rather than motivation – you can improve your chances of success.
+These ideas provide the foundation for your approach to training.
+Most people fail because they don’t have a good idea of what they want to do and they don’t know how to set the kind of goals that will improve their chances of success.
+Figure out who you want to be, set goals that are realistic but ambitious, and focus on developing habits rather than motivation – you can improve your chances of success.
 Exercise is a mind-game for many of us and it is important to learn how to play that game if you want to set yourself up to win.